Konamiman/BrowseInRemoteGitRepository/README.md

 ### Known problems ###

-* If the solution does not live in a local Git repository, the menu entries should not appear, but they will and clicking them will display an error.
-Then they will not appear anymore within the current Visual Studio session.
 * The generated URL will always contain the line number if the file is open in Visual Studio, even if the command was executed through Solution Explorer.

 ### Finally... ###